Functions in DiVA

 DiVA supports so-called "e-posting", ie. digital posting of dissertations via the web instead of, or as a complement to, the printed notification of submission.
 When a dissertation is "e-posted" via DiVA, it is published and made openly available to the public.
 For all higher education institutions, it is also possible to create an automatic list of upcoming dissertations such as a website and RSS feed.

-There is support for delivering e-duty material from DiVA to the National Library (KB).
+DiVA provides support for legal deposit of electronic material to the National Library (KB).
 The delivery takes place by KB retrieving full texts and metadata from DiVA according to an established specification.
 This functionality is an active option that each member decides on.